The more you know the more you don't know....

 Being warm enough in the water is important read below, as well I have a fire starter, striker, knife and other survival tools in my dry bag.
 One further note I have a SUP repair kit and a pump with me to fix my inflatable board should it fail.

 Hypothermia, what you can't tell from this photo is I have neoprene on my feet, neoprene capris and wool layers under my PFD along with a windbreaker and puffy in my dry bag.
+(This is early May understand what the temperatures of the water and air are and how they affect you).

 My Garmin In Reach satellite communication device is charged and IN my PFD pocket so if I'm left with nothing I can still communicate, I also had my phone but no service the whole time on the river.